The HIV/AIDS Cancer Link

 - Lung cancer in Nevada is the 2nd most commonly diagnosed cancer and the leading cause of cancer death among men and women.

+For more information, visit the National Cancer Institute online, and check out AIDSVu for state-specific HIV/AIDS data.
 Information adapted from National Cancer Institute “HIV and Cancer Risk”, Dec.
 1, 2016.